Source: Source:

 # restorecon -rv /opt/www

 If you get "SQLSTATE[HY000] [2002] Permission denied" message.
+You need to enable the httpd service to network connect.
 You must check in the SELinux if port 80 is managed in.
 You can check it by typing # semanage port -l | grep http_port_t for a list and check:

 semanage port -l | grep http_port_t